 ~ U.S. Congressman Jamie Raskin

-Woodstock provided half a million people with music of many genres, across three days– outside.
+Woodstock provided half a million people with music of many genres, across three days – outside.
 This time, during the year of its 50th anniversary, we focus on the songs from that seminal event, along with well-known American anthems that inspire hope for peace, justice, and unity, in one evening of rousing music you can sing along to – inside!
-From folk to rock-n-roll, the stellar line-up includes Walter Parks, who toured for nine years with Richie Havens; soulful rocker Kentavius Jones; Chris Noyes, the new glorious vocalist for Ocean Orchestra; WAMMIE-award winner singer-songwriter Lilo Gonzalez accompanied by the DC Labor Chorus; Brooke Parkhurst and Rowan Corbett (formerly of Carolina Chocolate Drops); and Downwire, a local band that promises to rock your socks off.
+From folk to rock-n-roll, the stellar line-up includes Walter Parks, who toured for nine years with Richie Havens; soulful rocker Kentavius Jones; Chris Noyes, the new glorious vocalist for Ocean Orchestra; WAMMIE-award winner singer-songwriter Lilo Gonzalez; Brooke Parkhurst and Rowan Corbett (of Carolina Chocolate Drops); and Downwire, a local band that promises to rock your socks off.
 Warm up your pipes and be prepared to join in on the grand finale.
+Hosts for this concert include congressman Jamie Raskin, Takoma Park mayor Kate Stewart, Silver Spring Regional Center's Reemberto Rodriguez, and Steve Hoffman, program director at WOWD-LP Takoma Park.